teralove/vsnm-lakan-guide/README.md

 ## Changelog
+## 1.1.1
+* [+] Fixed bug: If you skipped a mechanic by pushing boss too fast from 50% to 30% an error would be thrown.
 ## 1.1
 * [+] Fixed bug: Right after 50% it would send the same "Next" message twice.
 * [+] Fixed bug: After 50% the 2nd and following "Next" messages would be wrong.